UltraEngine/Documentation/CPP/CallMethod.md

 ## Remarks

 When CallMethod is used, the object passed to the function will be the first function argument.
 The function must be declared in Lua preceeded by ":", enabling the self keyword to be used.
-The function will be identified by name, so it must be a field of the userdata object passed to the CallMethod function:

 ```lua
 function player:SetHealth( health )